Destination Wedding (2018) - Review

 • Winona Ryder makes for a solid counterpoint to Reeves

-• Dialogue only spoken from the two characters; extremely dialogue-heavy film
+• Dialogue is only spoken by the two characters; extremely dialogue-heavy film

 • Film does not overstay its welcome